webplatform/docs-wpd/Contributors_Guide/reviewer_checklist/index.md

 * Is article summary technically accurate and clear?
 * Do values match the latest specification?
 Are the experimental features clearly marked?
 * Are values definition elements and not examples (see [http://dev.w3.org/2009/dap/ReSpec.js/documentation.html#definitions])?
+* Are examples accurate?
+Use best practices?
+Do they show common use cases?
+* Are notes & caveats sufficient?
+* Do links to other articles or resources pointing to examples that are best practices?
+* Could you add some fun, interesting, insightful notes, links, examples?